 Last winter, 2013-14, was one such extraordinary event, the largest irruption in the Northeast and Great Lakes regions perhaps a century.
 Snowy owls were reported as far south as Florida and Bermuda.

 This winter, another sizeable irruption is occurring in the Great Lakes and East, and farther west than last year’s.

 Most people assume that hunger has driven these owls south, and that they are doomed to slowly starve to death in this unfamiliar southern landscape.
 Both assumptions are wrong.

 It appears it’s not hunger that produces these mega-flights, but an absurd abundance of food during the summer breeding season.
 High populations of lemmings, voles, ptarmigan and other prey lead to large clutches of owl eggs.
 There is growing evidence that snowy owls from many parts of the Arctic may congregate to nest in areas where prey is abundant.

 That happened during the summer of 2013 in northern Quebec, where lemming populations were booming and snowy owls enjoyed a banner nesting season.
-Now, many of those young owls have moved south.
+That autumn, thousands of those young owls moved south.

 Far from starving, most of these Arctic migrants are perfectly healthy – in fact, researchers have found that snowy owls in major irruption years tend to be fatter and heavier than those in non-flight years.